mimiyin/choreographic-interventions-s19/README.md

          * Random Pathway with Controls: [Code](http://editor.p5js.org/move.mimi/sketches/ByBuJtIEz) | [Fullscreen](http://editor.p5js.org/embed/ByBuJtIEz)

 ### Assignment: Study No. 1 Random Pathways
    * Choreograph a 15 - 180 second generative random pathway that contains 2 ideas.
 (You may either write your own code or use the interactive example.)
-At least 1 parameter needs to change over time.
-Work in pairs.
+      * At least 1 parameter needs to change over time.
+      * Work in pairs.
 You should each choreograph a pathway on your own and then come together to create your final choreography.
-Discuss possibilities for how people might interact with your pathway.
-Think about the linear pathways that are baked into Random Pathways.
+      * Think about the linear pathways that are baked into Random Pathways.
+      * Discuss and **diagram** choreographic possibilities for how to interact with your pathway.
       * Post a link to the code you will demo with here: [Assignment Page](https://github.com/mimiyin/choreographic-interventions-s19/wiki/Assisgnments#week-2-random-pathways)
    * Complete [Chapter 1.4-1.5](https://docs.google.com/document/d/1xRnvFgyshha6Tb7eTgs2HTDty515DIfkWb6leiZ2j2U/edit?usp=sharing) of the Workbook